 If an earthquake, fire or other emergency overwhelms or delays the community's professional response capabilities, CERT members can assist themselves, their families and others, by applying the basic response organizational skills they learned during training.
 Following an emergency event, these skills can help save and sustain lives until help arrives.
 CERT skills also apply to smaller scale daily emergencies.

-There are three levels of CERT training.
-We suggest that everyone living in earthquake areas take levels 1 and 2.
-The total time commitment is about 25 hours and includes First Aid and CPR training.
+We suggest that everyone living in earthquake areas take Cert level 1 and First Aid/CPR training.
+The total time commitment is about 25 hours.
 After this training, you will feel much more comfortable living in an earthquake area and more self-reliant in any type of emergency.

 CERT Level One

 Introduction to disasters, their impact, and the hazards posed by building and non-structural items.
 Emphasis on the role of CERT in many disaster scenarios.

 Identifying and reducing potential fire hazards, basic fire suppression strategy, fire fighting resources, and fire fighting techniques.

 Treatment strategies for life threatening conditions and the principles of triage.

 Patient assessment and treatment for multiple types of injuries.

 Search and Rescue priorities and resources, techniques for size-up (determining if a building is safe to enter), search, lifting, cribbing (safely removing victims buried under debris), plus rescuer safety.